Indexing

 FWP()->indexer->index();

-If you want to re-index a single post instead, set the $post_id
+To programmatically re-index a single post, set the $post_id

 parameter: